Week 3 HW: Lab Automation

 Pseudocode Idea:

-# Pseudo-code for LuxR sensitivity screening
+# Automation protocol for variant screening

-for conc in concentrations:
+for well in plate.wells():

 3. Final Project Ideas